 Bait– Doll sold or bought for the express purpose of customizing, is usually flawed in some way.

 BDD– Bad Dolly Deals watchdog group for dolly deals gone wrong (highly suggested reading)

-Cheonsang Cheonha- Korean Company that created Pullip as well as the sculpts for the Pullip series of dolls, it was a precursor to AGA.
+Cheonsang Cheonha– Mango Park’s original company that created Pullip as well as the other sculpts for the Pullip series of dolls, it was a precursor to AGA.